Daskie/qc-hash/README.md

 We have chosen to take a similar approach.
 Two or three different implementations tailored to a certain family of data, plus a "generic" wrapper that picks one at compile time based on key and value types.

-For the time being, only one implementation is complete, which specializes in "raw" keys described below.
+For the time being, only one implementation is complete, `RawMap`/`RawSet`, which specializes in small keys that are uniquely representable, a concept described below.
 In time, at least one additional implementation will be added that is specialized for strings and any other keys not already covered.
 At that time the generic wrapper will also be added.

 ## RawMap & RawSet

-The goal of `qc::hash::RawMap` and `qc::hash::RawSet` is to provide the fastest possible hash map/set implementation for "raw" keys, especially those that fit within a word.
-Speed is prioritized over memory, but as a smaller memory footprint leads to fewer cache misses, and thereby faster operations, memory usage is still fairly low.
+The goal of `qc::hash::RawMap` and `qc::hash::RawSet` is to provide the fastest possible hash map/set implementation for keys of ***uniquely representable*** type, especially those that fit within a word.

-### What Is a "Raw" Key?
+### What Is a "Uniquely Representable" Type?

-"Raw" is a made-up shorthand for a type that is ***uniquely representable***.
-This means that for every possible value of the type there is exactly one unique binary representation.
-The type trait [`std::has_unique_object_representations`](https://en.cppreference.com/w/cpp/types/has_unique_object_representations) nearly defines this property, but the type need not be trivially copyable.
+A uniquely representable type has exactly one unique binary representation for each possible value of the type.
+The standard type trait [`std::has_unique_object_representations`](https://en.cppreference.com/w/cpp/types/has_unique_object_representations) nearly defines this property, but the type need not be trivially copyable.

-#### Common Raw Types
+#### Common types that are uniquely representable
 - Signed integers
 - Unsigned integers
 - Enums